 We are managed by our Board of Directors, which, in accordance with our by-laws, consists of 9 directors and two alternates who are elected at our ordinary shareholders' meetings.
-Except as noted below, the current members of the Board of Directors were elected by the shareholders in the ordinary shareholders' meeting held on April 26, 2017.
+The current members of the Board of Directors were elected by the shareholders in the ordinary shareholders' meeting held on April 30, 2020.
 Members of the Board of Directors are elected for three-year terms.
-The term of the current Board members expires in April of 2020.
+The term of the current Board members expires in April of 2023.